A dynamic $(1+\varepsilon)$-spanner for disk intersection graphs: Introduction

 Finally, we note that all our results generalise to $d$-dimensional hypercubes by replacing a disk intersection data structure with a hypercube intersection data structure.
 Table~\ref{tab:results} provides an overview of our results and the most relevant related work.

 \subparagraph{Organisation.} After covering the preliminaries in Section~\ref{sec:prelims}, we present an overview of our results and techniques in Section~\ref{sec:overview}.
 In Section~\ref{sec:high_space}, we present an easier variant of our dynamic $(1+\eps)$-spanner for disks within a fixed bounding box that uses $\tilde{O}(\left(\frac{\Psi}{\eps}\right)^2 n)$ space.
-In Section~\ref{sec:small_space}, we reduce the space usage by a factor $O(\Psi^2)$ and in Section~\ref{app:generalisation}, we remove the bounding box assumption.
-In Section~\ref{sec:connectivity}, we present our results on dynamic connectivity.
+In Appendix~\ref{sec:small_space}, we reduce the space usage by a factor $O(\Psi^2)$ and in Appendix~\ref{app:generalisation}, we remove the bounding box assumption.
+In Appendix~\ref{sec:connectivity}, we present our results on dynamic connectivity.
 Finally, we generalise all of our results to $d$-dimensional hypercubes in Appendix~\ref{sec:cubes}.